jalakoo/sendbird-uikit-ios/README.md

 ### More about Sendbird UIKit for iOS

-Find out more about Sendbird UIKit for iOS on [UIKit for iOS doc](https://sendbird.com/docs/uikit/v1/ios/getting-started/about-uikit).
-If you have any comments or questions regarding bugs and feature requests, visit [Sendbird community](https://community.sendbird.com).
+Find out more about Sendbird UIKit for iOS on [UIKit for iOS doc](https://sendbird.com/docs/uikit/v1/ios/getting-started/about-uikit?&utm_source=github&utm_medium=referral&utm_campaign=repo&utm_content=sendbird-uikit-ios-sdk).
+If you have any comments or questions regarding bugs and feature requests, visit [Sendbird community](https://community.sendbird.com?&utm_source=github&utm_medium=referral&utm_campaign=repo&utm_content=sendbird-uikit-ios-sdk).

 <br />

-## Before getting started

-This section shows the prerequisites you need to check to use Sendbird UIKit for iOS.

-### Requirements
+## Requirements

 The minimum requirements for Sendbird UIKit for iOS are: